LekkerPrutsen/LED-matrix-experiments/README.md

 ## Experiment 2: indentify the devices (2)
 Same as experiment 1.
 But now with clearing the numbers after showing them for 1 second.

+## Experiment 3: identify the devices (3)
+Same as experiment 2.
+But now horizontal.